plexusorg/Plex/CONTRIBUTING.md

 For those who are wanting to contribute, we fully encourage doing so.
 There are a few rules we require following when contributing however.

 ## Steps
-1. Make an isuse and get feedback.
+1. Make an issue and get feedback.
 It's important to know if your idea will be accepted before writing any code.
 - If it is a feature request, describe the feature and be extremely specific.
 - If it is a bug report, ensure you include how to reproduce the bug and the expected outcome
 - If it is an enhancement, describe your proposed changes.
 Ensure you are extremely specific.
-2. Fork Plex
+2. Fork this project
 3. Create a new branch that describes the new feature, enhancement, or bug fix.
 For example, this is good: `feature/add-xyz`.
 This is bad: `fix-this-lol`.
 4. Write the code that addresses your change.
 - Keep in mind that it **must** be formatted correctly.
 If you are using IntelliJ, there is a `codeStyle.xml` file that tells IntelliJ how to format your code.
 Check this link for information on how to use the file: https://www.jetbrains.com/help/idea/configuring-code-style.html#import-export-schemes
+- If you are not using IntelliJ, that is fine.
+We use Allman style so please format your code accordingly.
-5. Push your changes to your new branch and make a PR based off of that branch.
+6. Push your changes to your new branch and make a PR based off of that branch.

 ## Requirements for a PR
 - The issue must be marked as approved